-(We put this up before the Secretary of State put up their helpful page for 2016 Candidate's Guide to Primary and General Elections.
+(See the Secretary of State's helpful page Candidate’s Guide to Nomination and General Election for 2018.
 That has many useful links, but does not have some of the information here, especially about the local party.
 If that page or its links say something different from what we have below, they are probably what the courts will follow: please tell us if you spot a difference, so we can correct this as needed.
 Thanks.)

 Who holds the office now?

 See the pdf document at this page.
 The first four pages list partisan offices, in descending ballot order from President down to Constable (later pages list non-partisan city, school, and water district offices).
 This also shows the length of their term and when they are up for reelection.
 It DOES NOT show what their party is.
 To find that see this page and click on the name of the elected official.

 Do I live in the district for this office?